 Living on the wild side

-If so, we all need to work together to ensure access to these amazing opportunities, and to base our decisions on solid scientific data in order to meet the needs of the Bow Valley, the wildlife and the people that live here.
+We all need to work together to ensure access to the amazing opportunities the Bow Valley provides, and to base our decisions on solid scientific data in order to meet the needs of the wildlife and the people that live here.
 Knowing that this beautiful valley is under pressure from increased recreational traffic and development, we will all have to dig deep and be flexible, even willing to change some of our behaviours if needed.
 This challenge is definitely not for the faint of heart!

 Hiking, biking and trail running with wildlife in mind